emer/axon/RL.md

 	// TDPredLayer is the temporal differences reward prediction layer.
 	// It represents estimated value V(t) in the minus phase, and computes
 	// estimated V(t+1) based on its learned weights in plus phase,
-	// using the TDPredPrjn projection type for DA modulated learning.
+	// using the TDPredPath pathway type for DA modulated learning.
 	TDPredLayer

 	// TDIntegLayer is the temporal differences reward integration layer.